vyu821/mapping-earthquakes/README.md

 - Software: Visual Studio Code 1.47.2

 # Challenge Results
-Here is the Github Pages link:
+Here is a screenshot of the finished map with the layers control and legend:
 [Earthquake_Challenge](Earthquake_Challenge/images/earthquake_map.png)